matthiasn/clojure-system-book/manuscript/MainApp-HttpComponent.md

 (defn new-http-server [conf] (map->Httpserver {:conf conf}))
 ~~~

 The component code is mostly taken from the **[sente example](https://github.com/ptaoussanis/sente/blob/master/example-project/src/example/my_app.cljx)**.
-I've only adapted it to fit into the component lifecycle so that the server gets shut down when the component stops.
+I've only adapted it to fit into the component lifecycle so that the server is shut down when the component stops.